refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 ## Sorting

-`useInfiniteList` hook supports sorting feature.
-You can pass `sort` property to enable sorting.
-In order to handle sorting, `useInfiniteList` hook passes `sort` property to the `getList` method from the `dataProvider`.
+The `useInfiniteList` hook supports the sorting feature.
+You can pass the `sort` property to enable sorting.
+To handle sorting, the `useInfiniteList` hook passes the `sort` property to the `getList` method from the `dataProvider`.

 Dynamically changing the `sort` property will trigger a new request.